 The pirate chef has sailed away from Au Passage as well, and opened his own restaurant, Le Grand Bain, in Belleville.
 You should probably reserve for 9 nights in a row as soon as you have the chance.
 That’s what I usually do.

 I’m sorry, but doesn’t this lamb just take your breath away?
 I am breathless looking at this lamb.
 Out of breath.
 Heart struck.
 Cupid and me and this lamb.

-Fresh, seasonal, small plates for the table to share, perfectly seasoned and always changing.
+You’ll find fresh, seasonal, small plates for the table to share, perfectly seasoned and always changing.
 You can come to Au Passage over and over, try loads of different things, and always get something new.
 That’s what makes dining at this restaurant a new and exciting experience every time, like going to a new restaurant but having a guarantee that you’ll like it.